OSGeo/PROJ/docs/source/development/reference/datatypes.rst

 .. c:type:: PJ_PRIME_MERIDIANS

-    Prime meridians defined in PROJ.
+    Hard-coded prime meridians defined in PROJ.
+Note that the structure is no longer updated, and some values may conflict with other sources.

     .. code-block:: C